amithkoujalgi/amithkoujalgi/docs/Reveries/photography.md

     <img src={BeeEater2} style={{ width: '100%' }} alt="Bee Eater 2" />
     <div style={{ paddingRight: '10px', fontSize: '0.8em' }}>
         Another shot of a [Bee Eater](https://en.wikipedia.org/wiki/Bee-eater), this time resting on a branch after its hunt.
-        The contrast between the bird’s colorful feathers and the earthy background made this one of my favorite shots.
+        The contrast between the bird's colorful feathers and the earthy background made this one of my favorite shots.
         It almost looks like it's posing!
     </div>
 </div>